syncfusion-content/javascript-docs/js/Grid/Columns.md

 It represents the title for particular column.
 To enable header text, set [`headerText`](https://help.syncfusion.com/api/js/ejgrid#members:columns-headertext "headerText") property of [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns").
 The following code example describes the above behavior.

+Use [`enableHeaderHover`](https://help.syncfusion.com/api/js/ejgrid#members:enableheaderhover "enableHeaderHover"), to enable mouse over effect on the corresponding column header cell of the grid.

 N> If [`headerText`](https://help.syncfusion.com/api/js/ejgrid#members:columns-headertext "headerText") is not defined then the [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") name is considered as header text for that particular column.
 If both [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") name and [`headerText`](https://help.syncfusion.com/api/js/ejgrid#members:columns-headertext "headerText") are not defined then the column is rendered with "empty" header text.

 The following code example describes the above behavior.